simmstein/gist/README.md

 A Makefile is provided to automate some tasks.

-* `make` will install application's dependencies via Composer,
+* `make` will install application's dependencies via Composer and Bower,
-* `make prod` will install dependencies without developmenent requirements and run `make optimize`,
-* `make optimize` will run Composer's autoloader dump script with classmap only, without dynamic autoload rules,
+* `make optimize` will run Composer's autoloader dump script with classmap
+* `make update` will update the application
+* `make propel` will generate propel's files